-In a 2013 study, researchers looked at the records of more than 5,600 patients diagnosed with major depression by their doctors.
+In one study, researchers looked at the records of more than 5,600 patients diagnosed with major depression by their doctors.
 Upon examination, they found only 38 percent in fact met the clinical criteria for depression.
 Yet most were given medication anyway.

 Meanwhile, growing evidence suggests antidepressants may not work nearly as often as they’re prescribed.

 It’s long been known that average response to antidepressants hovers around 50 percent, meaning that half of all people who take them feel better — no longer have depressive symptoms and achieve remission — after 6 to 8 weeks (how long most studies last).
 The other half, at minimum, are generally not helped.